Antoxa291/my_cv/README.md

 # My CV

-This is a page where I'll wrote something about me :smile:.
+This is a page where I'll write something about me :smile:.